 On 28 September 2024, an audit was conducted on the Lyell Highway between Derwent Bridge and Queenstown.
-An audit report is expected to be delivered to the Department of State Growth by November 2024.
-A stakeholder engagement opportunity will be conducted in early 2025, prior to selection of infrastructure treatments for the route.
+The Department of State Growth is currently considering the audit report with works to be included as part of the broader Lyell Highway Corridor Strategy.